-- Leishmaniasis is a parasitic disease acquired through the bite of infected sandflies.
+- Leishmaniasis, a parasitic disease that occurs in tropical and subtropical countries worldwide, is acquired through the bite of infected sand flies.

-The incubation period is extremely variable.
-For cutaneous leishmaniasis the incubation period averages several weeks, while for visceral leishmaniasis it is 3 to 9 months.
-Mucosal leishmaniasis develops from months to a few years after cutaneous lesions have healed.
+Symptoms and incubation periods are extremely variable.
+For cutaneous leishmaniasis, the incubation period averages several weeks, whereas for visceral leishmaniasis, the average incubation period is 3 to 9 months.
+Mucosal leishmaniasis develops from months to a few years after cutaneous sores have healed.

 Consequences of Infection